By Paul R. Allen

 Serenity is, regretfully, rather an indistinct quality, but it is experienced as an immense feeling of contentment, peace of mind, fulfillment, and satisfaction deep down inside you:

-- and from being grateful to Higher Power/your Creator for sparing you.
+- From being grateful to Higher Power/your Creator for sparing you.

 It is an iron law of nature that such serenity lengthens life span to the max.